ozkanpakdil/ozkanpakdil.github.io/_posts/2020-08-15-build-eclipseon-windows.markdown

         at org.apache.maven.DefaultMaven.execute(DefaultMaven.java:105)
 {% endhighlight %}

-or some git clone problems, you need to make sure there was no problem in git clone.
+or some git clone problems, you need to make sure there is no problem in git clone.

 First install [git bash](https://git-scm.com/downloads) to your local and then you can run the commands below,
 {% highlight bash %}